Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Ø What was the Ogham Alphabet?

 Ogham is the alphabet that was used in the Early Medieval Ages.
 The Irish language consisted of that alphabet.
 Ogham was the alphabet used in writing the Irish language during ancient times.
-However, there was a difference between the alphabets of the early Irish language and the Old Irish one.
+However, there was a difference between the alphabet of the early Irish language and the Old Irish one.

 Ø Education in Gaelic Ireland